Wh1sp-bot/Name-That-Country/README.md

 ---

-# Game "Name That Country"
+# Game "Flag it up!"

 ## Game Description
 "Name That Country" is an exciting game to test your knowledge of different countries' flags.
 Choose a game mode and try to guess as many countries as possible by their flags.